 For some (myself included), Maher finally crossed that line when he dropped the N-word Friday on his TV show Real Time With Bill Maher.
-In response, The Rev. Al Sharpton told TMZ that Maher’s use of the word was “outrageous,” while Chance the Rapper and DeRay Mckesson went as far as to call for Maher be fired from his TV hosting gig.
+In response, The Rev. Al Sharpton told TMZ that Maher’s use of the word was “outrageous,” while rapper Chance the Rapper and activist DeRay Mckesson went as far as to call for Maher to be fired from his TV hosting gig.

 Please @HBO Do Not Air Another Episode Of Real Time With Bill Maher.— Lil Chano From 79th (@chancetherapper) June 3, 2017